codership/galera/Docs_tommi/python3/source/architecture.rst

-The group communication framework also provides total ordering of messages from multiple sources, which is used to build global Transaction IDs in a multi-master cluster.
+The group communication framework also provides total ordering of messages from multiple sources, which is used to build Global Transaction IDs in a multi-master cluster.

-At the transport level, Galera cluster is a symmetric undirected graph, where all database nodes are connected with each other over a :abbr:`TCP (Transmission Control Protocol)` connection.
+At the transport level, *Galera Cluster for MySQL* is a symmetric undirected graph, where all database nodes are connected with each other over a :abbr:`TCP (Transmission Control Protocol)` connection.
 By default, TCP